Monday, April 27, 2020

 Orange Bitters

-This started as a navy strength Negroni Sour but I really wanted to bring out the lemon, orange, and dried tangerine in the gin.
+This started as a navy-strength Negroni Sour, but I really wanted to bring out the lemon, orange and dried tangerine in the gin.
 The vermouth got swapped for orange liqueur.
 Luxardo Bitter Bianco has always acted as a better balancing agent for softer flavors than the more aggressive Campari or Suze.
-Also, it gives a pretty white color you don't see in a lot of cocktails.
-The name "Dream Maker in the Sky" comes from a song called "No Hopers, Jokers, and Rogues".
+Also, it gives a pretty white color you don't see in many cocktails.
+"Dream Maker in the Sky" comes from a song called "No Hopers, Jokers, and Rogues."
 A Scapegrace is a rogue.
-I think it fits.
+It fits.

 - Fisherman's Friends